Ovarian Cancer: Risk Factors

 Talk with your healthcare provider about your risk factors for ovarian cancer and what you can do about them.

 Ovarian cancer screening tests aren’t recommended.
 This is because current screening tests are not accurate enough to find ovarian cancer in most women.
 Regular pelvic exams are important, though.
-You can talk to your healthcare provider about using ultrasound to check your ovaries for changes if you’re at higher risk.
+You can talk with your healthcare provider about using ultrasound to check your ovaries for changes if you’re at higher risk.